-- Pick up the phone or write a letter: Contact your elected officials, including members of Congress, governor, state legislators, mayor and city and county council members, and let them know that you want to see their leadership in opposing coal export off the West Coast.

-- 2. Get engaged online: connectwith us on Facebook.com/

-powerpastcoal and on

-Twitter @powerpastcoal to

-keep spreading the word on
+- 1. Pick up the phone and write letters: Contact your elected officials including members of Congress, governor, state legislators, mayor, city council members, county council or commission members, and let them know you want them to exercise their leadership in opposing coal export off the West Coast. - Get engaged online: Connect with us on Facebook.com/ powerpastcoal and on Twitter @powerpastcoal to keep spreading the word on social media.

-social media.

-- 3. Visit PowerPastCoal.org: - to learn more, find out about events and other actions and get in touch about getting more materials like yard signs, buttons, flyers and petitions to distribute in your community. - Pass it on: Give this flyer to a neighbor, friend or family member to educate more folks in your community.
+3. Visit PowerPastCoal.org:

+Learn more about this issue, find out about events and other actions and get materials like yard signs, buttons, flyers and petitions to distribute in your neighborhood.

+Pass it on: Give this flyer to a neighbor, friend or family member to educate more folks in your community.

-"Every aspect of coal usage from the mining, burning to waste is damaging to human health."
+"Every aspect of coal usage, from the mining, to the burning, to the waste it creates, is damaging to human health."

-- Dr. Georgia Milan, Florence, MT physician, 3/2/13.
+- Dr. Georgia Milan, Florence, MT physician, 3/2/13

-POWER PAST COAL is an ever-growing alliance of health, environmental, businesses, clean-energy, faith and community groups working to stop coal export off the West Coast.
+POWER PAST COAL is an ever-growing alliance of health, environmental, business, clean-energy, faith and community groups working to stop coal export off the West Coast.

-Already over 55 cities, counties and port, close to 600 health professional, 220 faith leaders, 500 local businesses (many from smaller rail-line communities), and over 160 elected officials have either come out in opposition or have raised concerns about issue.
-There are over 100 organizations that are part of the coalition.
+Already over 60 cities, counties and ports, over 3,000 health providers and public health advocates, 220 faith leaders, 500 businesses and over 160 elected officials have either come out in opposition or have raised concerns about the export of coal in the Northwest.
+There are 115 organizations that are part of the coalition.